IDBusinessSolutions/IDBS-developer-assessment-application/README.md

 ***A note on forking:*** it is best NOT to fork the repository.
 By forking the repo you will create another ***public repo*** that all other candidates can see and use.
 This is non-ideal for your application process.

 ### Step Two - java option
 All instructions on how to develop, integrate and ultimately submit your solution can be found by running the assessment application itself.
-This can be easily achieved by running the "windows cmd" or "bash sh" command line file found in the downloaded folder ***java-option***.
+This can be easily achieved by running the "windows cmd" or "bash sh" command line file found in the root directory.

-Once the application starts, further information on how to develop and integrate your coded solution can be found via the buttons ***Task Details*** and ***Integration Instructions***  at the top of the application's screen (see below).
-The application initially displays the information from the ***Task Details*** screen.
+Once the application starts, further information on how to develop and integrate your solution can be found via the buttons ***Task Details*** and ***Integration Instructions***  at the top of the application's screen (see below).

 The application is a standalone application; it does not interact with the "outside world" (internet, your local machine, etc.) in anyway.